riscv/riscv-crypto/tests/kat-gen/README.md

 version of the SAIL ISA simulator.

 Hopefully the `Makefile` is fairly self explanatory.
+You will need to run the project setup script (`source bin/conf.sh`) before these commands work.
 The main commands, assuming you are in `$REPO_HOME`, are:

 ```make